nmstate/nmstate.github.io/devel/api.md

 Please refer to [kernel document for detail][bond-kernel-doc].

-When changing bond mode, the `Bond.OPTIONS` will not merge from current state.
+When changing bond mode, the `Bond.OPTIONS_SUBTREE` will not merge from current state.
 User is required to provide full desire bond options when switching bond mode.

 ## `Bond.OPTIONS_SUBTREE`